Modernism: International figures from British art

 Henry Moore (1898–1986) emerged after World War II as Britain's leading sculptor.
 He was best known for his semi-abstract monumental bronze sculptures which are located around the world as public works of art.
 His forms are usually abstractions of the human figure, typically depicting mother-and-child or reclining figures, usually suggestive of the female body, apart from a phase in the 1950s when he sculpted family groups.
-His forms are generally pierced or contain hollow spaces.
+These sculptures are generally pierced or contain hollow spaces.

 In the 1950s, Moore began to receive increasingly significant commissions, including a reclining figure for the UNESCO building in Paris in 1958.
 With many more public works of art, the scale of Moore's sculptures grew significantly.
 The last three decades of Moore's life continued in a similar vein, with several major retrospectives taking place around the world, notably a prominent exhibition in the summer of 1972 in the grounds of the Forte di Belvedere overlooking Florence.
 By the end of the 1970s, there were some 40 exhibitions a year featuring his work.
 On the campus of the University of Chicago in December 1967, 25 years to the minute after the team of physicists led by Enrico Fermi achieved the first controlled, self-sustaining nuclear chain reaction, Moore's Nuclear Energy was unveiled.
-Also in Chicago, Moore commemorated science with a large bronze sundial, locally named Man Enters the Cosmos (1980), which was commissioned to recognise the space exploration program.
+Also in Chicago, Moore commemorated science with a large bronze sundial, locally named Man Enters the Cosmos (1980), which was commissioned to recognize the space exploration program.

-The "London School" of figurative painters, including Francis Bacon (1909–1992), Lucian Freud (1922–2011), Frank Auerbach (born 1931), Leon Kossoff (born 1926), and Michael Andrews (1928–1995), have received widespread international recognition.
+The "London School" of figurative painters, including Francis Bacon (1909–1992), Lucian Freud (1922–2011), Frank Auerbach (1931-2024), Leon Kossoff (1926-2019), and Michael Andrews (1928–1995), have received widespread international recognition.